-How to Sue for Emotional Distress After Being Sexually Abused
+How to Sue for Emotional Distress After Being Sexually Assaulted

-Emotional distress damages are compensation one recovers for impact that would include anxiety, humiliation, and psychological trauma.
-Emotional distress claims tied to a physical injury are often stronger.
+Emotional distress damages are compensation one recovers for the psychological toll they underwent.
+This can include anxiety, humiliation, and psychological trauma.
+Emotional distress claims are often made stronger when tied to a physical injury.

 Few doubt the fact that sexual assault and abuse survivors suffer some degree of emotional distress.
 According to the Rape, Abuse & Incest National Network (RAIN), survivors often experience a range of immediate and long-term mental and emotional damage, including: